kidaa30/ohimanual/content/ohi-manual.md

 The App provides two Branch/Scenario options to view, identified in the upper-left corner of the Data tab.
 The **Branch** options refer to the versions of the GitHub repository where data are stored.
 Branches start off as copies of the same repository, but can be modified independently of each other, enabling progress to be made on one (‘draft’ branch) while not altering the vetted original (‘published’ branch).
 These branches can be merged back together at any time.
 The App page will display the ‘published branch’ by default; we recommend working on the ‘draft’ branch until your assessment is finalized, at which point you would merge the draft branch with the published branch.

 **Scenario** folders contain all the files needed to calculate scores.
 Scenario folders can differ from each other based on the years included (i.e., 2014 would be a different scenario from 2015), or they can be used to explore outcomes of policy alternatives, such as implementation of a proposed Marine Protected Area network or fisheries regulations.
+Running these different scenarios can be very useful for an OHI+ assessment in which multiple outcomes are to be evaluated.

 ## The App's Data tab

 ### Overview of display options

 The Data tab displays input data layer or calculated scores for each goal parameter, and presents the information as a map, histogram, or table.
 These options (*Map*, *Histogram*, *Table*) are presented as subtabs located the map.
-The Map subtab is the default display option for the Data tab, and all data presented are based on data from global assessments.
+The Map subtab is the default display option for the Data tab, and all data presented are drawn from data from the Global Assessments.
+This means they are either directly duplicated, or down-scaled using regional areas or population weightings.

 **Data displayed in the Map subtab:**